-Once it has been determined that the application does not require the signature of the top elected official or that it will not need City Council approval, the completed proposal should be approved by the Department Director by submitting a complete GIF including printed name, signature, and date.
+Once it has been determined that the application does not require the signature of the top elected official or that it will not need City Council approval, the completed proposal should be approved by the Department Director by submitting a completed Grant Information Form (GIF) Part A, including printed name, signature, and date.
 Please note, in the absence of the Department Director, only Assistant Director's signature is accepted.
 If department does not have an official Assistant Director, a Delegation of Authority from the Department Head on department letterhead must be accompanied with the GIF and application.

-When signing on behalf of the Department Director, please ensure to have the Assistant Director sign and print their name followed by "for" Department Director's name.
+When signing on behalf of the Department Director, please ensure that the Assistant Director signs and prints their name followed by "for" Department Director's name.